egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 >   include: the extent of a response, an extreme value, a trend, a
 >   long-term mean, a probability distribution, a spatial pattern, a
 >   time-series, qualitative change, such as a direction of change or,
->   the frequency, location, or probability of some event occuring.
+>   the frequency, location, or probability of some event occurring.
 >   Specify any treatment of model variables, including whether they are
->   lumped / distributed, lienar / non-linear, stochastic /
+>   lumped / distributed, linear / non-linear, stochastic /
 >   deterministic (Jakeman, Letcher, and Norton 2006)* .
 > - [ ] *Provide a rationale for your choices, including why plausible
 >   alternatives under consideration were not chosen, and relate your
->   justification bacj to the purpose, objectives, prior knowledge and
+>   justification back to the purpose, objectives, prior knowledge and
 >   or logistical constraints specified in the problem formulation phase
 >   (Jakeman, Letcher, and Norton 2006).*